 Right now, there’s a big focus on the importance of properly implementing and protecting HTTPS communications across Civilian and DoD agencies.
 Modernization efforts and cloud migration add exponential complexity to this.
 But when the dust settles, your agency will have thousands of machine identities to manage and safeguard.
 At that point, how do you think the protection will vary from person-centric identity to machine identity in your agency?

-Contact us to discuss why machine identity protection should be part of an all-encompassing approach to identity, going beyond a person-centric approach.
+Contact us to discuss why machine identity management should be part of an all-encompassing approach to identity, going beyond a person-centric approach.